-Many Stone-Age Societies Used Naturally-Ocurring Glass
+Many Stone-Age Societies Used Naturally-Occurring Glass

 Before glassmaking was invented, many Stone Age societies across the planet used naturally occurring glass, especially the volcanic glass obsidian.

-True Glass Production Started Around 3500 BC in the Middle East, Perhaps as an Accident
+True Glass Production Started around 3500 BC in the Middle East, Perhaps as an Accident

 Because Egypt had such a favorable environment for preservation, most of the ancient glass that has endured up to today was originally found there.
 Some of this, however, was likely imported.

 An Accidental By-Product of Metal-Working

-A Luxury Material that Disappeared with the Civilizations that Made it
+A Luxury Material that Disappeared with the Civilizations that Made It

 During the Late Bronze Age in Egypt and the surrounding areas, there was rapid growth in glassmaking technology.

-The earliest of the vessels were made with a technique called core-formed, which produced a winding rope of glass that was wound round a shaped core of sand and clay over a metal rod, then fused with repeated reheatings.
+The earliest of these vessels were made with a technique called core-formed, which produced a winding rope of glass that was wound round a shaped core of sand and clay over a metal rod, then fused with repeated reheatings.

 Glass Production Started in Asia around 1700 BC (after Ceramics and Metal-Working)

-Glassmaking actually had a bit of a late start in ancient China in comparison to ceramics and metal work.
+Glassmaking actually had a bit of a late start in ancient China in comparison to ceramics and metalwork.
 Glass in this period was used in the manufacture of many objects including beads, vessels, windows and even jewelry.

 A Closely Guarded Secret Preserved by the Powerful

-It's believed that the techniques and recipes that were required for the first fusing of glass from its raw materials were a very closely guarded technological secret, reserved for the palace industries of the powerful states in that time.
+It's believed that the techniques and recipes for making early glass were a very closely guarded technological secret, reserved for the palace industries of the powerful states in that time.